- Mullen Garden Market

 - Property owners of Gold, Silver or Bronze ratings will be presented with a plaque and an iron garden stake.
 Returning entries will receive only a plaque, which can be placed on their existing stake.

-Due to the CORVID-19 pandemic.
-The 2020 Recognition of Excellence Ceremony will not take place.
-In lieu, the Trillium Recognition Sub-Committee will create an online video to announce the winners of the awards.
-This video will be available for viewing on the City's YouTube page.
+Due to the COVID-19 pandemic, the 2021 Recognition of Excellence Ceremony will not take place.
 Winners will also be announced through social media feeds and a media release.
-Awards will be available for pick-up at the MacBain Community Centre after the assessment period is complete.
-Participants will be sent a letter in mail to detail the process of award pick-ups.
+Awards will be delivered by Park in the City Committee members and Members of City Council after the assessment period is complete.
+Participants will be sent a letter in the mail to detail the process of award delivery.